Questions and Answers

 If my application is successful, when will the funding commence?

-Research grants will commence pending receipt of all required documents which will be provided to full applicants.
+Research grants will commence pending receipt of all required documents which will be provided to successful applicants.